 What Does It Mean To Have Discolored Semen?

 If you notice that your semen is discoloured, the colour may indicate a health problem.

 Pink or reddish-brown could mean your prostate is swollen or bleeding, or there may be bleeding or inflammation in the seminal vesicles.
 The seminal vesicles are a pair of glands that help produce a significant liquid part of the semen.
 These are generally treatable conditions.

-Yellow semen may indicate small amounts of urine or unusually high levels of white blood cells in the semen.
+Yellow semen may indicate small amounts of urine or unusually high white blood cells in the semen.

 Yellowish green semen could mean you’ve got a prostate infection.

-If you notice that your semen is constantly watery or discolored, tell your primary care doctor or see a urologist.
+If you notice that your semen is constantly watery or discoloured, tell your primary care doctor or see a urologist.
 If you and your partner have been trying to conceive without success, see a fertility specialist.

 One of the first tests that are done is a semen analysis.
 This does not usually control the health of your sperm and semen.
 The test will verify, among other things:

 - The volume of semen from an ejaculation.

-- Liquefaction time, which is the amount of time it takes for semen to change from a thick gel-like liquid to a more watery liquid consistency.
+- Liquefaction time is the amount of time it takes for semen to change from a thick gel-like liquid to a more watery liquid consistency.